 From cleaning jewelry with vinegar and carbonated water to lemon juice and baking soda, here are the best homemade jewelery cleaners for different types of jewelry.

 From everyday dress jewels to those cherished pieces stashed away for special occasions, it is highly likely that your treasure trove could do with a little TLC from time to time.

 A build up of soap, dead skin cells, dust and grime can get trapped in settings, stones, chains and fastenings creating a breeding ground for bacteria which can eventually lead to tarnishing and deterioration.

 Making a homemade jewelry cleaner for costume jewelry could not be simpler!
 All you need is some white vinegar or the juice of a lemon.

-There are a number of homemade jewelry cleaner methods to help bring back silver lost lustre!
+If sterling silver jewelry isn’t stored somewhere airtight or worn everyday, it can tarnish and dull over time.
+Luckily there are a number of methods to help bring back silver lost lustre!

 By combining each of these components (aluminium, bicarbonate of soda and salt) a chemical reaction happens, helping lift the oxidisation off of your silver.
 After their soak, rinse your pieces thoroughly under warm water and leave to dry.

 Cleaning with toothpaste